gojko/fake-http-request/README.md

 fake.uninstall('https');
 ```

-This will replace the system `http.request` with a test method that captures calls instead of sending them out to the network, so it will work with any client code that uses the system http/https libraries.
+This will replace the system `https.request` with a test method that captures calls instead of sending them out to the network, so it will work with any client code that uses the system http/https libraries.

 Both `install` and `uninstall` can take an argument -- the module name where to install the fake requests.
 By default, they will use `https`.